lrizzi/retronet/README.md

 There is also a PSTN gateway if interested let me know.

-A consistent working setup noted by a tag.
+A consistent working setup is noted by a tag.

 ![Alt text](e1d.png?raw=true "RetroNet TDM")